hamza-ghufran/Journal/journal.md

 * p
 * li
 * section
 ![Block](./img/css-inline-block/1.png)
 A block element starts from a new line and will occupy the whole width of it's wrapping container.
 DIV2 above takes up the whole width.

-## display:'inline'
+## `display:'inline'`

 Now lets say that you want to place another div element next to DIV2.
 Lets do that:
 ![Block](./img/css-inline-block/2.png)
 Tada, that won't work.
-Let's assign a `class='inline-elm'` to both DIV2 and DIV3

-and add the folliwng css properties:
+Let's assign a `class='inline-elm'` to both DIV2 and DIV3 and add the folliwng css properties:
 ```
 inline-elm{
    display:'inline'
 }
 ```
 ![Block](./img/css-inline-block/3.png)
 The inline property displays an element as an inline element.
 In other words, inline elements do NOT start on a new line and only take up as much width as its content.

 As much width as its content ?
 Let me explain: Using div as a button type component.
 ```
 .inline-btn{
     display:'inline'
     border:'1px solid black'
 }
 ```
 ![Block](./img/css-inline-block/4.png)

-You don't like that, I know.
+You don't like that.
 ![Block](./img/css-inline-block/5.png)

-YES I KNOW, this is the content, the `inline` will acquire as much width as its content.
-Hope its clear now.
+YES I KNOW, this is the content, an `inline` element will acquire as much width as its content.
+Hope it's clear now.

 To fix this, can we do something like this ?
 ```
 .inline-btn {
   display: inline;